Roseanne

-Roseanne is an American television sitcom created by Matt Williams and Roseanne Barr which aired on ABC from October 18, 1988, to May 20, 1997, and briefly revived from March 27, 2018, to May 22, 2018.
-The show stars Barr as Roseanne Conner and revolves around her family in the fictional town of Lanford, Illinois.
+Roseanne is an American television sitcom created by Matt Williams that originally aired on ABC from October 18, 1988 to May 20, 1997, and briefly revived over two decades later from March 27 to May 22, 2018.
+Starring Roseanne Barr as Roseanne Conner, the series revolves around her family in the fictional town of Lanford, Illinois.
 Receiving generally positive reviews for its realistic portrayal of a working-class American family, the series reached No. 1 in the Nielsen ratings from 1989 to 1990 in its second season.

 During the initial run, the series remained in the top four for six of the nine seasons, and in the top 20 for eight.
 During the short-lived revival, the series reached No. 3, with an average of 18 million viewers per episode within the span of its nine episodes.
 In 1993, the episode "A Stash from the Past" was ranked No. 21 on TV Guide's 100 Greatest Episodes of All-Time.
 In 2002, Roseanne was ranked No. 35 on TV Guide's 50 Greatest TV Shows of All Time.
 In 2013, it was ranked No. 32 on TV Guide's 60 Best Series of All Time.

 On May 16, 2017, ABC announced it had greenlit a revived, 10th season of Roseanne as a mid-season replacement in 2018, with the original cast returning.
 In November 2017, ABC requested an additional episode, bringing the total to nine.
 It premiered on March 27, 2018, to an initial audience of 18.44 million, which grew to 27.26 million total viewers following 7 days of delayed viewing.
 On March 30, 2018, following the success of its premiere, Roseanne was renewed for an 11th season of 13 episodes.

-ABC, however, reversed its renewal decision and canceled Roseanne on May 29, 2018, after Barr likened former Obama administration official Valerie Jarrett to Planet of the Apes, in a series of racist and Islamophobic comments on Twitter that were described by the network's president as "abhorrent, repugnant, and inconsistent with our values."
-On June 21, 2018, ABC announced plans to re-tool the show as a spin-off continuation involving the Conner family without Roseanne, entitled The Conners, which premiered in October 2018.
+ABC, however, reversed its renewal decision and canceled Roseanne on May 29, 2018, after Barr likened former Obama administration official Valerie Jarrett to Planet of the Apes, in a series of comments on Twitter that were described by the network's president as "abhorrent, repugnant, and inconsistent with our values".
+On June 21, 2018, ABC announced plans to re-tool the show as a spin-off continuation involving the Conner family without Roseanne, titled The Conners, which premiered in October 2018.
+A ratings success for the network, the series began its seventh and final season on March 26, 2025.